\

 The CCAM Partnership's activities are structured around 7 clusters, organising the R&I actions by aligning deployment readiness with road users and operators, policy-makers, and industry:

-As a co-programmed partnership, the CCAM call topics are fully integrated in the regular Horizon Europe cluster 5 work programme.
+As a co-programmed partnership, the CCAM call topics are integrated in the regular Horizon Europe cluster 5 work programme.
 These topics contribute to achieving the objectives of this co-programmed partnership.

 Partnerships group the EC and private and/or public partners, to coordinate and streamline the research & innovation initiatives and funding in some selected key domains.